Commissioner, New York State Public Service Commission

-Prior to starting with the Commission, Ms. Burman was a counsel to the New York State Senate since 2009.
-She most recently served as the Counsel to the New York State Senate Republican Conference.
-She served in this capacity under Senator Dean G. Skelos and then continued in this capacity under the Majority Coalition led by both Senators Dean G. Skelos and Jeffrey D. Klein.
+Immediately prior to starting with the Commission, Ms. Burman was with the New York State Senate since 2009.
+She most recently served as the Chief Counsel to the New York State Senate Republican Conference.
+She served in this capacity under the Republican Majority Leader and then continued in this capacity under the Majority Coalition led by both Republican Majority Leader and Independent Democratic Conference Majority Leader.
 In her capacity as the chief legislative legal officer for the New York State Senate, Ms. Burman was responsible for advising the Temporary President of the Senate and each member of the Republican Conference on every major legislative policy initiative confronting the State.
 Prior to the position with the Senate, she served as Special Counsel to the New York State Public Service Commission.

 Ms. Burman serves on the National Association of Regulatory Commissioners’ (NARUC) Gas Committee and Committee on Critical Infrastructure.
-She also serves on the NARUC subcommittee on Pipeline Safety.
+She also serves on the NARUC Special Subcommittee on Pipeline Safety.
 She was appointed by the NARUC President in January 2015, to the Gas Technology Institute Public Interest Advisory Committee.
-She is the Vice Chair for the NARUC Gas Committee and is the Chair of the NARUC- Department of Energy Natural Gas Infrastructure Modernization Planning Initiative.
+She is the Vice Chair for the NARUC Gas Committee and is the Chair of the NARUC-Department of Energy Natural Gas Infrastructure Modernization Planning Initiative.
 She is also chair of the Mid-Atlantic Conference of Regulatory Utilities Commissioners Gas Committee.
 She is a member of the 2018 World Gas Conference National Organizing Committee.
 Ms. Burman also sits on the Advisory Board to the Financial Research Institute of the University of Missouri.